varajala/microtest/docs/modules/microtest.core.utils.md

   If the restriction is an absolute filepath the paths are comapred with '=='.
   Otherwise the comaprison will be 'restriction in path' (path is an absolute filepath).

-  If included_modules is not empty only those modules will be executed, even if exclude_modules is not empty.
+  If only_modules is not empty only those modules will be executed, even if exclude_modules is not empty.

   If exclude_modules is not empty these modules will be filtered out.